open-sauced-craftwork/browser-extension/README.md

 Expectation is your extension only works when the user is on GitHub and can interact with the page.
 This interaction is to add a button that links to the users profile.

 - If there is missing documentation.
 A contribution to the [docs](https://docs.opensauced.pizza/) is expected.
+- If you are blocked longer than 2-3 hours, [ask in the Discussions](https://github.com/open-sauced-craftwork/browser-extension/discussions).
+- To better understand the OpenSauced, join the [Discord Community](https://discord.gg/opensauced).

 ### Task submission